for-GET/katt/README.md

 # KATT [![Build Status][2]][1]

-KATT (Klarna API Testing Tool) is an HTTP-based API testing tool for Erlang.
+KATT (Klarna* API Testing Tool) is an HTTP-based API testing tool for Erlang.

+\* Albeit the "Klarna" mention, this repository is not affiliated with Klarna AB.
+KATT was born at Klarna, and Klarna maintains copyright for parts of the code, but it is now being maintained outside the company, by its authors and new contributors.

 ## Quick start